Cerium stearate

-Cerium stearate is a metal-organic compound, a salt of cerium and stearic acid with the chemical formula C_{54}H_{105}CeO_{6}.
+Cerium stearate is a metal-organic compound with the approximate chemical formula (C17H35CO2)3Ce.
 The compound is classified as a metallic soap, i.e. a metal derivative of a fatty acid.

 Synthesis

 Cerium stearate is synthesized from the reaction of cerium oxide with stearic acid in an inert atmosphere at temperatures between 100 and 200 °C. It can also be obtained by the reaction of cerium nitrate and potassium stearate.

 Physical properties

 The compound forms a white powder which is insoluble in water.

 Uses

-The compound is used in a variety of industrial and laboratory applications: as a lubricant, antioxidant, and antifoaming agent.
+The compound, which is a metallic soap, is used as a lubricant, antioxidant, and antifoaming agent.
 Other uses include as a catalyst in the synthesis of polymers and as a stabilizer in the production of plastics.